jameseh96/pdu/README.md

 # pyprometheus

-This module provides very basic access to the data contained in Prometheus on-disk files.
+This module provides very basic access to the data contained in Prometheus on-disk files from Python.

 To use, follow the below [Installation instructions](#installing).
 This will produce a platform-dependent module - for example on MacOS this may be named `pyprometheus.cpython-39-darwin.so`.